ecopque/gpg_pub_key/README.md

 # My Data

-## Repository with some data for sending files.
+## Repository with some data for sending files

 - Get my gpg public key from "ecop_sendfile_publickey.asc" file.&nbsp;
 - Send encrypted files over any channel using this key.&nbsp;